HomeHow ToHow to Overclock GPU and Safely Benchmark Your Graphics Card?

 Image by: Pixabay

 It’s easy to be overwhelmed by the offered control, but you want to break it down into steps.
 For starters, set the temperature bar at maximum and raise the core clock gradually.
-A 10% increase in the core clock is usually a safe number to rely on.
+A 10% increase in the core clock is usually safe.

-Note: If you don’t spot any changes, you might be running an older version of system software and drivers, or your GPU needs upgrading.
+Note: If you don’t spot any changes, you might run an older version of system software and drivers, or your GPU needs upgrading.

 Overclock Memory